nus-cs2103-AY2122S1/ip/docs/README.md

 > Substitutable keywords: `find`.
 ___________
 ### Clearing all tasks
-If for some reason your list of tasks is too full, or you're too lazy, you can clear all the tasks at one go.
+If for some reason the list of tasks is too full, or the user is too lazy, the user can clear all the tasks at one go.
 The usage is `clear`.

 Example: `clear` -- clears all tasks.